lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 Algorithm 7 of {{FIPS204}}.
 In practice, this provides binding to the indended verification public key, preventing some attacks that would otherwise allow a signature to be successfully verified against a non-intended public key.
-Also, this binding means that in the case of the discovery of a collision attack against SHA-3, an attacker would have to perform a public-key-specific collision search in order to find message pairs such that `H(tr || m1) = H(tr || m2)` since a simple hash collision `H(m1) = H(m2)` will not suffice.
+Also, this binding means that in the unlikely discovery of a collision attack against SHA-3, an attacker would have to perform a public-key-specific collision search in order to find message pairs such that `H(tr || m1) = H(tr || m2)` since a simple hash collision `H(m1) = H(m2)` will not suffice.
 HashML-DSA removes both of